 NAME CALLING: Will my name get called during the virtual ceremony?

 Yes, during the College-Based Virtual Ceremony, participating graduate names will be called aloud by professional name readers, accompanied by a Graduate Tile that will be showcased on the screen as names are announced.
-Information on how graduates can create their Tiles will be sent in April through email.
+Graduates names will be called in alphabetical order by last name.